will62794/will62794.github.io/_drafts/2025-03-17-transaction-isolation-models.md

 The Cerone paper, [*A Framework for Transactional Consistency Models with Atomic Visibility*](https://drops.dagstuhl.de/storage/00lipics/lipics-vol042-concur2015/LIPIcs.CONCUR.2015.58/LIPIcs.CONCUR.2015.58.pdf), is based on a core simplifying assumption of *atomic visibility*, which is that either all or none of the operations of a transaction can become visible to other transactions.
 This means that their model essentially cannot represent isolation levels like *Read Committed*, which is weaker than *Read Atomic*, the weakest level their model can express.

 Their model encodes the intuitive idea of "read-centric" isolation by first defining a *visibility* relation between transactions i.e. a way of defining which transactions are visible to other transactions.
-That is, if a transaction reads a key, whose transactions write should it be observing.
+That is, if a transaction reads a key, which other transactions' writes should it observe.
 It defines this in terms of *abstract executions*, where an abstract execution consists of a set of committed transactions (a *history* $$\mathcal{H}$$) along with two relations over this set:

  - **Visibility** ($$\mathsf{VIS} \subseteq \mathcal{H} \times \mathcal{H}$$): acyclic relation where $$T \overset{\mathsf{VIS}}{\rightarrow} S$$ means that $$S$$ is aware of $$T$$.
  - **Arbitration** ($$\mathsf{AR} \subseteq \mathcal{H} \times \mathcal{H}$$): total order such that $$\mathsf{AR} \supseteq \mathsf{VIS}$$ where $$T \overset{\mathsf{AR}}{\rightarrow} S$$ means that the writes of $$S$$ supersede those written by $$T$$ (essentially only orders write by concurrent transactions).